MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 ### Prerequisites

-1. Get an API key from [Trafiklab](https://www.trafiklab.se/) - it's free but please note that there are a default API quota with the limitation of 25 calls per minute and 100.000 calls per month.
+1. Get your API key(s) from [Trafiklab](https://www.trafiklab.se/) - it's free but please note that there are a default API quota with API call limitation.
 2. Find the area/stop ID for your desired stop using the Stop Lookup service (see below)

+Note about Resrobot: Trip planning uses Resrobot Travel Search which requires its own API key, requested from the same Trafiklab website where you request the Realtime API key.
+Make sure to activate/request both keys if you plan to use both sensor types.

 ### Setup

-1. Go to Settings → Devices & Services
+1. Go to Settings → Devices & Services → Add Integration → search for "Trafiklab".
-2. Click "Add Integration"
-3. Search for "Trafiklab"
-4. Enter your API key and area/stop ID (see instructions below on how to use the lookup Stop ID)
+2. Enter your Trafiklab API key and choose a sensor type:
+   - Departures or Arrivals (Realtime)
+   - Travel Search (end-to-end trip planning)
+3. Enter a name (optional).
+4. Fill in the fields for the chosen sensor type:
+   - Departures/Arrivals:
+     - Area/Stop ID (use the Stop Lookup service if needed)
+     - Optional line filter and destination filter
+     - Time window and refresh interval
+     - Optional Update Condition (template)
+   - Travel Search:
+     - Origin and Destination: each can be a Stop ID or coordinates "lat,lon" (select type for each)
+     - Optional via/avoid Stop IDs and maximum walking distance
+     - Time window and refresh interval
-5. Configure the integration name
+5. Finish to create the sensor.
-6. Choose sensor type (departures or arrivals)
-7. Optionally filter by specific lines (comma-separated, e.g., "1,4,7")
-8. Optionally filter by destination substring (comma-separated case-insensitive, e.g., "slussen,medborgarplatsen,örebro", leave empty for all)
-9. Set time window (how many minutes ahead to search, default 60 minutes)
-10. Configure refresh interval (how often to fetch data from API, default 300 seconds, minimum 60 seconds)
-11. Optional: Update Condition (template).
-Enter a Jinja template that must render to the string 'true' for the integration to fetch new data.
-If the template renders to anything else or errors, the fetch is skipped and the previous data is kept.

 **Note**: The integration now uses **area IDs** from the Trafiklab Realtime API, which correspond to "rikshållplatser" (national stops) or meta-stops.
 Use the stop lookup service to find the correct area ID for your stop.